revloc02/dndMarkdown/colver-5e-homebrew.md

 There are NPCs with Class levels, but these are rather uncommon, and are usually the leaders of the world who have some experience.

 * Levels 1-3 are fairly common.
 Lots of folks across the land can level-up from training or defending their homes and cities from time to time.
 * Levels 4-6 are uncommon.
-Many of the leaders—from Captain of the Guard to Guild Leader to Temple Priest, as well as the local fuedal lord—are in this category.
+Many of the leaders—from Captain of the Guard to Guild Leader to Temple Priest, as well as the local feudal lord—are in this category.
 * Levels 7-8 are rare.
 This consists of the greatest heroes, generals, high priests, and feudal leaders.
 * Levels 9-10 are very rare.
 Only the most powerful kings and greatest arch-mages attain this level.
 * Levels 10+ are only known in legends.
 Campaign humanoid NPCs with class levels will not exist in this category, thus PC adversaries will be high CR monsters.